Tailormap/tailormap-viewer/README.md

 ### Dev server

 Run `npm install` and `npm run start` to start a dev server, or `npm run start-nl` for the Dutch localized version.
-Navigate to `http://localhost:4200/`.
+Navigate to http://localhost:4200/.
+Run `npm run start-admin` to start the admin interface on http://localhost:4201/.
 The app will automatically reload if you change any of the source files.

 ### Connecting to the PostgreSQL database